Durham County Record Office

 Many people who are unable to visit contact us by email, post or telephone using our contact details below.

-The Durham County Record Office website has an extensive online catalogue describing the archives we keep.
-You can view over 40,000 photographs from our collections online.
+The Durham County Record Office: search the catalogue describes the archives we keep.
+You can view over 45,000 photographs from our collections online.

-Unfortunately you cannot view all the archives from home using our website.
-This is because the collections are so large (four miles of shelving).
+Unfortunately you cannot view all the archives using our website because the collections are so large (five miles of shelving).
 Instead you can search the catalogue and:

 - plan a visit